Azure/azure-powershell/src/Sql/Sql/help/Clear-AzSqlDatabaseAdvancedThreatProtectionSetting.md

 ```

 ### -ServerName
-Specifies the name of a server.
+Specifies the name of a server on which the database runs.

 ```yaml
 Type: System.String